nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 Format: `set dish limit [DISH_NAME]`

 * Can only be performed on existing `DISH_NAME`
-* *Note💡* You will be prompted to enter the limit to watch out for in the next step.
+* *Note* 💡 You will be prompted to enter the limit to watch out for in the next step.

 Example of usage: